 To put it in more vivid terms, my skin now basically looks like I'm wearing Instagram Stories' slightly blurry Paris filter IRL — I can see it both in my mirror reflection and in my more-advanced smartphone front camera.
 It's a change that other people have picked up on, too.
 When I posted a makeup-free, #nofilter selfie from the airport to my Stories, one friend DMed to let me know that my skin is looking amazing.

 If you're looking for a skincare product that can help with hyperpigmentation and uneven skin tone fast, this serum is a great option for you.
-At £80 it is definitely an investment but the difference is prominent — and happens quickly enough — that the cost is justified.
-Plus, right now, you can get 20% off your first purchase if you use the code RETINOL20.
+At $92, it is definitely an investment, but the difference is prominent — and happens quickly enough — that the cost is justified.

 For retinol beginners, the serum felt approachable and non-intrusive enough to adapt to an existing skincare routine.
 The rich retinol night cream is also a solid purchase for dry and colder months.
 I would highly recommend using them together if you want even better results.